croyleje/email_server.standalone/README.md

 Added ***recidive-subnet*** jail to Fail2ban.
 Subnet banning is officially supported and enabled by default.

+### News

+Currently working on updating to _Debian 13 Trixie_ and adding option flags.

 [//]: # " vim: set ft=markdown: "